ExactTarget/fuelux/README.md

 * Namespaced CSS (just add a `fuelux` class) for safe use on existing sites

 ## Getting Started

+### volo

+You can install FuelUX using volo.
+You will want to pass the `-amdoff` flag to volo to tell it not to try and amdify the project:

+`volo add -amdoff fuelux`

+### Git

 * `git clone git://github.com/ExactTarget/fuelux.git`
 * Default Fuel UX files for production use are located in the [dist](https://github.com/ExactTarget/fuelux/tree/master/dist) directory
 * To customize, modify the JS and LESS files under [src](https://github.com/ExactTarget/fuelux/tree/master/src) then run `grunt` to regenerate your [dist](https://github.com/ExactTarget/fuelux/tree/master/dist) directory (more below)